samlowe36/practice_programs/README.md

 Both the QR code generator and the interest calculator are very simple implementations.
 The QR code specifically I thought would be a lot more difficult, but I was able to import in the package qrcode which really takes care of most of it for you.

 The password_generator uses the random module of course and it is another I ended up improving from the youtube video I was following along with.
 It did not originally have any way to handle exceptions if someone entered something wrong in the input but I added that in as a failsafe.

+The quiz wasn't anything special, although it is something I want to go back and flesh out more. the implementation is just a for loop going through a dictionary and keeping track of correct answers.